 Red bell peppers will give the brightest color, but yellow or orange ones bell peppers are just as delicious in this creamy bell pepper soup.

-1 1/2 cups simmering vegetable or chicken stock (more if needed)**
+- 1 1/2 cups chicken stock or vegetable broth, simmering (more if needed)**

 In a cast-iron Dutch oven or a heavy stockpot, heat the oil over medium-high heat.
 Add the peppers, potato, onion, salt, and red pepper flakes.
 Cook, stirring, for 1 to 2 minutes.
 Reduce the heat to low, cover and simmer, stirring occasionally, until the vegetables are tender, about 1 hour.
 Remove from heat and let cool slightly.

 Transfer to a blender or food processor and puree in batches, or puree thoroughly with a hand immersion blender.
 Force the pulp through a coarse sieve or a food mill.
 Transfer to a saucepan and stir in the vegetable or chicken stock, adding a bit more if you like a thinner soup.
 Taste and adjust the seasonings.